A Quantitative Comparison of Centralised and Distributed Reinforcement Learning-Based Control for Soft Robotic Arms: Result and Discussion

 \subsection{Evaluation}

+PPO and MAPPO use different reward structures.
+Therefore, absolute reward values are not directly comparable between architectures.
+The paper uses reward curves only as within-method training diagnostics.
+Cross-method comparisons are based on task-level metrics evaluated under identical termination criteria.

-Referring to Table \ref{tab:scenario1_results}, over 10,000 evaluation episodes, the distributed model significantly outperforms the centralised model in the scenario 1 baseline as the complexity of the system increases (increasing \(n\)).
-For \(n \geq 6\), the distributed policy achieves near-perfect success with short episodes and small terminal errors (e.g., \(n=6\)).
+Referring to Table \ref{tab:scenario1_results}, over 10,000 evaluation episodes, the distributed model achieves a higher success rate than the centralised model in the scenario 1 baseline as the complexity of the system increases (increasing \(n\)).
+For \(n \geq 6\), the distributed policy achieves near-perfect success with short episodes and small terminal errors.
 On the other hand, centralised policy fails in \(n=6\) to \(n=3\) with a success rate of \(0\%\) and mean episode length of \(=1000\).
-The centralised model is also less reliable and efficient in complex systems when \(n=8\) and \(n=12\).
-The centralised model yields lower success rates with longer mean episode length and larger mean final distance.
+The centralised model is also less reliable and efficient in complex systems when \(n=8\) and \(n=12\), resulting in lower success rates with a longer mean episode length and a larger mean final distance.
 At the same time, when \(n \in \{3,4\}\), the centralised policy saturates with a success rate of 0 at the horizon, and the distributed model achieves modest success (\(33\%\) and \(10\%\)), indicating improved exploration but incomplete reliability.
 However, in a simple system the trend reverses.
 At \(n=2\), the centralised model is more reliable (\(73\%\)) than the distributed model (\(18\%\)).
 The mean magnitudes of the action increase with \(n\) for both methods, reflecting greater control authority in larger systems.
 In high \(n\), distributed models usually use slightly larger actions while reaching targets faster.
 Overall, these results indicate that distributed control scales more effectively for higher-section soft arms, while centralised control remains competitive only in very low complexity settings.

+The zero-success entries for the centralised PPO at $n\in\{3,4,6\}$ should be understood in terms of convergence in the fixed training budget.
+At the checkpoint corresponding to the training time steps reported in Table~I/II, PPO in these intermediate settings $n$ had not yet stabilised.
+Its rollouts frequently terminate at the time horizon ($T_{\max}$) and the resulting policy behaviour remains in a transient, non-converged regime.
+In contrast, MAPPO reaches a clear performance plateau earlier under the same update/rollout budget, yielding both higher success rates and more stable behaviour at the same evaluation point (reflected by consistent episode lengths and terminal errors).
+Therefore, the observed $0\%$ success for PPO at these $n$ values reflects a slower convergence under the allocated budget rather than a fundamental limitation of centralised control.
+With additional training, PPO can improve, but this is beyond the scope of the present fixed-budget comparison.